-Taking the GED® test is stressful, so we created this manual to help you beat your test anxiety, that can sabotage your chances.
+Taking the GED® test is stressful, so we created this manual to help you beat your test anxiety, which can sabotage your chances.

 Feeling stressed out is normal.
 You are taking an exam and the results will influence your future.
 If you’ve got test anxiety, you are not alone.